paulLeClair/P-Engine/README.md

 >This is a snapshot of my hobby game engine framework!
 Active development is done on a private repo, but I'll add things here in chunks as the engine continues to take shape.

+>Right now I'm in the middle of a large redesign and rewrite!
+Especially now that Vulkan 1.3 has been released, I'll need time to bring in the new stuff and write a full design doc.
+As of early '22 I don't have anywhere near as much time to work on it as I used to, but in the coming months I hope to move some of the new changes over!
+When they're in, the engine should be on its way to supporting actual 3D rendering.

 ## Summary

 This is a work-in-progress game engine hobby project, with a central goal of providing a fairly simple C++ framework for building both 2D and 3D graphical applications.